 Each of these distributions uses cloud-init which provides a multi-distribution package that handles early initialization of cloud instances.
 It is important that you have a close look at each distribution’s cloud-init as they support different options.

 CoreOS is a new Linux distribution that has been re-architected to provide features needed to run modern infrastructure stacks.
 The strategies and architectures that influence CoreOS allow companies like Google, Facebook and Twitter to run their services at scale with high resilience.

-A major benefit of running CoreOS is etcd. etcd is a distributed key value store which is used by many projects like Kubernetes, Cloud Foundry and many more.
+A major benefit of running Container Linux is etcd. etcd is a distributed key value store which is used by many projects like Kubernetes, Cloud Foundry and many more.
 You can use etcd for simple service discovery and much more.
 Also major cloud providers offer Container Linux support.
 In the meantime CoreOS, the company behind Container Linux, was acquired by Redhat.
 The future of Container Linux and Fedora/Redhat CoreOS is not really clear, let’s see what the future will bring.